dmussie/where-at-application-2021/README.md

 "Where At?" is a concert finder application that aims to fullfill this need.
 Users are able to perform searches of iconic Minneapolis concert venues within specified date ranges.
 Upon a search, a user is navigated to a search results page which provides a list of events which is provided by the Songkick API.
 If any shows on this results page sparks interest, a user can click to see more concert details and can navigate to a details page for that specific show.
 If this selected show is appealling enough, the user can save this show to a database for long-term storage and can navigate to a final review page, which displays a table of all their saved shows.
 Here, the user can make any finalized decisions, either buy tickets to a show or delete a show that they no longer need to keep track of.

+To see the fully functional site, please visit: (heroku link here)

 ### Screen Shot
 - [Login Page](public/images/LoginPage.jpg)
 - [Register Page](public/images/RegisterPage.jpg)